dinomite/unfurling/README.md

 # Logging

-This module uses the Mapped Diagnostic Context (MDC) key "mdc" to provide the URI for which failures occur.
-Add `%X{mdc}` to your logging pattern to see this information.
+This module uses the [Mapped Diagnostic Context (MDC)](https://logback.qos.ch/manual/mdc.html) key "unfurling-uri" to provide the URI for which failures occur.
+Add the MDC, `%mdc`, to your logging pattern to see this information.